codeforkansascity/cmr-clinic-admin-api/INSTALL.md

 1. `DB_` setting to reflect the database you will use
 2. `TEST_USER_PASSWORD` to the test password you want for the inital user.
     See `database/seeds/UserTableSeeder.php` for user name
-3. `MAIL_` should be adjusted if you are goint to test Forgot password or other functions that meil.
+3. `MAIL_` should be adjusted if you are goint to test Forgot password or other functions that will emeil. mailtrap.io is a good solution.
 3. If you regenerate Passport Keys you man need to adjust `PASSWORD_CLIENT_ID`

 ## Install the dependencies